giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-08-21-drawing-a-maurer-rose-with-unity.md

 > (sin(nk), k) (k = 0, d, 2d, 3d, ..., 360d),
 > where d is a positive integer and the angles are in degrees, not radians.

-This definitions talk about [polar coordinate system](https://en.wikipedia.org/wiki/Polar_coordinate_system).
-The more importante thing to know about it is this: `each point on a plane is determined by a distance from a reference point and an angle from a reference direction`.
-So, if you want to draw a line from a point, we need take that point, a angle and distance to calculate the second point.
+This definition talks about [polar coordinate system](https://en.wikipedia.org/wiki/Polar_coordinate_system).
+The more important thing to know about it is this: `each point on a plane is determined by a distance from a reference point and an angle from a reference direction`.
+So, if you want to draw a line from a point, we need to take that point, an angle, and distance to calculate the second point.

 # The formula
 {% icon math.png %}